Cheapest Auto Insurance in Florida (2025)

 Shopper Approved

 While a speeding ticket might not seem like a big deal, it can lead to higher car insurance premiums.
-In Florida, drivers with a speeding ticket pay 34% more, on average, for car insurance.
+In Florida, drivers with a speeding ticket pay 34% more for car insurance, on average.

-The table below shows cheap auto insurance companies in Florida for drivers with a speeding ticket.
+The table below shows cheap liability-only auto insurance companies in Florida for drivers with a speeding ticket and how rates compare to those for drivers with a clean record.

 Data reviewed by Konstantin Halachev